EYE CANDY: Israel Fashion Diary

 When we left the city for the Negev to participate in a dance workshop, the instructors from a local Israeli dance troupe performed a piece inspired by the 2013 collapse of the Rana Plaza factories near Dhaka, India.
 The plaza’s labor supplied merchandise for well-known labels such as H&M and Primark, sparking global outrage surrounding human rights violations committed by the fashion industry.

-After discussing the ethical pitfalls of the fashion with a critical eye, we were introduced to Coco: Israeli’s first sustainable fashion collective.
+After discussing the ethical pitfalls of the fashion with a critical eye, we were introduced to Co.Co: Israeli’s first sustainable fashion collective.
 The company’s two female founders, Tsafra Perlmutter and Dalia Kapuza, created a unique business model which crowdsources designs from students and professionals alike, giving everyone a fair shot at pitching their ideas.
-Consumers vote on which products should be produced, helping to eliminate the excess production and wasted fabric that ravages the contemporary fast-fashion industry.
+Consumers vote on which products should be produced, helping to reduce the excess production and fabric waste generated by the contemporary fast-fashion industry.

-The next time we saw the sands of the deep desert we were led to the Bedouin tents in Lakia, where we received a course in traditional Bedouin embroidery from the leaders of The Association for the Improvement of Women’s Status.
+The next time we saw the sands of the desert we were led to the Bedouin tents in Lakia, where we received a course in traditional Bedouin embroidery from the leaders of The Association for the Improvement of Women’s Status.
 By teaching young Bedouin women these embroidery techniques and giving them a platform to sell their work, the association provides women with personal income as well as the education that they are typically denied.
 Through these endeavors the association gives Bedouin women them the ability to manage their own finances, use public transport, and live a life independent of their families.

 In Jaffa, a gorgeous ancient port city just south of Tel Aviv, we paid a visit to Israel’s only Haute Couture fashion house: Maskit.
 Known for their iconic Desert Coat, the brand is home to an unconventional history, which we learned about while getting an eyeful of the delicate embroidery and fine fabrics of the atelier.